ARGOeu/argodoc/content/guides/sync.md

 ### global.conf

 Config file is read by _every_ component because every component needs to fetch host certificate to authenticate to a peer and to find correct avro schema.
-Config options are case sensitive and whole config file is splitted into a few sections:
+Config options are case insensitive and whole config file is splitted into a few sections:

 	[DEFAULT]
 	SchemaDir = /etc/argo-egi-connectors/schemas/